Richer Convolutional Features for Edge Detection: Introduction

 \section{Introduction}

-Edge detection, which aims to extract visually salient edges and object boundaries from natural images, has remained as one of the main challenges in computer vision for several decades.
-It is usually considered as a low-level technique, and varieties of high-level tasks \cite{hu2013internet,cheng2017intelligent} have greatly benefited from the development of edge detection, such as object detection \cite{ullman1991recognition, ferrari2008groups}, object proposal \cite{uijlings2013selective,zitnick2014edge,BingObj2014,zheng2015object,zhang2015bing++} and image segmentation \cite{arbelaez2009contours, arbelaez2014multiscale, cheng2016hfs,wei2016stc}.
+} \IEEEPARstart{E}{dge} detection can be viewed as a method to extract visually salient edges and object boundaries from natural images.
+Due to its far-reaching applications in many high-level applications including object detection \cite{ullman1991recognition,ferrari2008groups}, object proposal generation \cite{zitnick2014edge,zhang2017sequential}, and image segmentation \cite{arbelaez2014multiscale,cheng2016hfs}, edge detection is a core low-level problem in computer vision.

-Typically, traditional methods first extract local cues of brightness, colors, gradients and textures, or other manually designed features like Pb \cite{martin2004learning}, gPb \cite{arbelaez2011contour}, and Sketch tokens \cite{lim2013sketch}, then sophisticated learning paradigms \cite{xiaofeng2012discriminatively, dollar2015fast} are used to classify edge and non-edge pixels.
-Although edge detection approaches using low-level features have made great improvement in these years \cite{leordeanu2014generalized}, their limitations are also obvious.
-For example, edges and boundaries are often defined to be semantically meaningful, however, it is difficult to use low-level cues to represent object-level information.
-Under these circumstances, gPb \cite{arbelaez2011contour} and Structured Edges \cite{dollar2015fast} try to use complex strategies to capture global features as much as possible.
+The fundamental scientific question here is what is the appropriate representation which is rich enough for a predictor to distinguish edges/boundaries from the image data.
+To answer this, traditional methods first extract the local cues of brightness, color, gradient and texture, or other manually designed features like Pb \cite{martin2004learning} and gPb \cite{arbelaez2011contour}, then sophisticated learning paradigms \cite{dollar2015fast} are used to classify edge and non-edge pixels.
+Although low-level features based edge detectors are somehow promising, their limitations are obvious as well.
+For example, edges and boundaries are often defined to be semantically meaningful, however, it is difficult to use low-level cues to represent high-level information.
+Recently, \textit{convolutional neural networks} (CNNs) have become popular in computer vision \cite{simonyan2014very,long2015fully}.
+Since CNNs have a strong capability to automatically learn the high-level representations for natural images, there is a recent trend of using CNNs to perform edge detection.
+Some well-known CNN-based methods have pushed forward this field significantly, such as DeepEdge \cite{bertasius2015deepedge}, N$^4$-Fields \cite{ganin2014n}, DeepContour \cite{shen2015deepcontour}, and HED \cite{xie2017holistically}.
+Our algorithm falls into this category as well.

 [2]{\subfloat[#1]{ }}